Stuartlab-UCSC/hexmap-view/docs/help/createMap.rst

 Technical Overview
 ------------------

-The "layout input formats" described in the `Features to Lay Out the Map`_ section represent different stages of the pipeline used to create a map.
+The **layout input formats** described in the `Features to Lay Out the Map`_ section represent different stages of the pipeline used to create a map.
 **Feature data** is the beginning of the pipeline, any nxm matrix can be used.
 Spearman correlations are calculated representing the similarity between all columns in the **Feature data** matrix.
-The resulting nxn matrix of spearman correlations is the **Full similarity** matrix.
-The **Full similarity** matrix is then sparsified by taking the 6 highest spearman correlations for each sample, this sparsification is the **Sparse similarity** input format. **XY positions** are then produced by applying the `openOrd layout algorithm <https://www.researchgate.net/publication/253087985_OpenOrd_An_Open-Source_Toolbox_for_Large_Graph_Layout>`_ to the **Sparse similarity** representation.
+The resulting nxn matrix of Spearman correlations is the **Full similarity** matrix.
+The **Full similarity** matrix is then sparsified by taking the 6 highest Spearman correlations for each sample, this sparsification is the **Sparse similarity** input format. **XY positions** are then produced by applying the `openOrd layout algorithm <https://www.researchgate.net/publication/253087985_OpenOrd_An_Open-Source_Toolbox_for_Large_Graph_Layout>`_ to the **Sparse similarity** representation.